mmeidlinger/lut_ldpc/README.md

 For more details, cf.  the [documentation of LUT-LDPC-VHDL](lut_ldpc_vhdl/README.md)

 # Writing your own programs
-The [Makefile](./Makefile) is configured to compile one executable per source file in the `prog` directory and link it to all object files of LUT LDPC.
+The [Makefile](./Makefile) is configured to compile one executable per source file in the `prog` directory and link it to all object files of LUT-LDPC.
 Try adding [this](trees/README.md) example as `prog/tree_example.cpp` and rebuild and install using `make && make install`.
 This should give you the  program `bin/tree_example`.